SergIlliukhin/poc-github-pages/README.md

 ## Deployment

 This site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The GitHub Actions workflow handles the build and deployment process.
+GitHub Pages will automatically build and deploy your site when you push changes to your repository.

 ## Adding Content